 Foliar applications of boron can be used to correct deficiencies if tissue results are showing low or very low levels and in deficient situations will protect the investment in the crop.

-YaraVita Bortrac contains 150 g/l boron as a fully soluble liquid and can be applied to wheat right up to the end of booting GS49 at the rate of 0.5 l/ha (75g boron per ha).
+YaraVita Bortrac contains 150 g/l boron as a fully soluble liquid and should be applied at the rate of 1.0 l/ha if one application or split into two applications at 0.5 l/ha (giving 150g boron per ha).